COMM 15000 INTRODUCTION TO HUMAN COMMUNICATION (KADL) 3 Credit Hours

 Grade Mode: Standard Letter

-(Repeatable for a maximum of 9 credit hours) Examination of selected communication topics/areas and related research.
+(Repeatable for credit) Examination of selected communication topics/areas and related research.

 Prerequisite: None.